 The use of screening forms should be done with discernment.
-It is neither desirable nor reasonable to carry out screening of all staff but should primarily be carried out on individuals who do not recover in a reasonable time, perhaps 2-3 weeks after severe strain.
+It is neither desirable nor reasonable to conduct screening of all staff but should primarily be conducted on individuals who do not recover in a reasonable time, perhaps 2-3 weeks after severe strain.
 Examples of different instruments for mental health screening in the context of follow-up may be found in Annex 1.